nadjazaric/curriculum-hometask/README.md

 ## Starter Code

-There are (mostly) empty files index.html, style.css, and script.js wired together for you to begin your project.
-Feel free to add other files (such as images) as you build out the gallery.
+There are (mostly) empty files index.html, style.css, script.js, app.py wired
+together for you to begin your project.
+Feel free to add other files (such as recent.html) as you build out the blog.

+In the 'css' and 'webfonts' folders you will find fontawesome files that are required in order to use fa-icons for like and comment action.
+They are already linked to the index.html for you.

 ## Steps